rust-lang/rfcs/text/0000-default-field-values.md

 allowed but linted against.
 Expanding the kind of values that can be accepted can be expanded in the future.

+Of note, `Default` implementations are not currently `~const`, but that is something to be addressed by making them `~const` when suitable instead.

 ## Lint against explicit `impl Default` when `#[derive(Default)]` would be ok

 As a future improvement, we could nudge implementors towards leveraging the